CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

-# Execute a query with the Azure Cosmos DB for NoSQL SDK
+# Lab 06: Execute a query with the Azure Cosmos DB for NoSQL SDK

+## Estimated Timing: 30 minutes

 ## Lab Scenario